prontog/blog-entries/a_simpler_way_to_create_wireshark_dissectors_in_lua.md

 ### How

-A solution is to create a custom dissector your protocol and there are many ways to do so, using the *C API*, the *Lua API*, from a *CORBA IDL* file or using the *Generic Dissector*.
+A solution is to create a custom dissector for your protocol and there are many ways to do so, using the *C API*, the *Lua API*, from a *CORBA IDL* file or using the *Generic Dissector*.
 The last two had their own format for the protocol specification something I wanted to avoid since I had the specs in **CSV** format.
 This left the two APIs, both very flexible and would allow me to use the CSV specs.
 In the end I chose the *Lua* as an excuse to try out the language.

 #### Preparation